saecki/crates.nvim/README.md

 # crates.nvim
-A neovim plugin that shows available crates.io versions.
+A neovim plugin that helps managing crates.io versions.

 This project is still in it's infancy, so you might encounter some bugs.
 Feel free to open issues.